tgstavares/fe_gpu/README.md

 - Supports interactions of continuous variables (`x&z`) and mixed terms.
 - Supports IV/2SLS with multiple endogenous variables and instruments, including categorical instruments.
 - Reads/writes a compact binary format (`.bin`) generated from parquet/CSV via helper tools.
+- Can reconstruct and save fixed-effect coefficients to CSV (`--save-fe`).

 ## Build and install
 ```bash